 - Try to avoid shaving the same area over and over to avoid razor burn.
 Give each section a one- or two-and-done motto and move on.
 Don't wear your skin out in the same spot.

 - Always moisturize to avoid ingrown hairs in your armpit.
-Moisturization is key after shaving, even if that seems counterintuitive to a place where you'd normally prefer to keep moisture away.
-Be sure to use high-quality products that include natural ingredients so your sensitive skin doesn't suffer after you take the razor blade away.
+Even in area you'd prefere to keep moisture away, moisturization is key.
+Be sure to use high-quality products that include natural ingredients, so your sensitive skin doesn't suffer after you take the razor blade away.